 As at 31 December 2019 and 2018, the amount outstanding was \$132.5 million, respectively.
 This tranche contains a maturity of December 2022 and is non-callable for the first 4 years.
-It is secured by a first lien on the Working Capital Assets of the Term Loan A guarantors that are not ABL guarantors, a second lien on the Working Capital assets of the Term Loan A issuer and the Term Loan A guarantors that are also ABL guarantors, and a second lien on substantially all of the Non-Working Capital Assets of the Term Loan A issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.
+It is secured by a first lien on the Working Capital Assets of the Term Loan A guarantors that are not ABL guarantors, a second lien on the Working Capital assets of the Term Loan A guarantors that are not ABL guarantors, and a second lien on substantially all of the Non-Working Capital Assets of the Term Loan A issuer and certain owned real property.